BradleyCulley/bradleyculley.github.io/_posts/2024-07-14-relationships-are-the-most-important-thing-in-life.md

 <br/>

 <p>
-In particular, a lifetime of decisions is like what in computer science is called an "N-ary tree".
+A lifetime of decisions looks like what in computer science is called an "N-ary tree".
 The "N" in "N-ary tree" refers to the maximum number of branches coming out of each node in the tree.
 </p>